Taketsuru/tcl-libclang/README.md

 Build Procedure
 ===============

-This library needs the following programs.
+To build this library, the followings programs are necessary.
 Install them first.

 - aspell
 - fop